-‘Big Bang Theory’s Underpaid Actresses Can Afford A Lamborghini Each Episode
+‘Big Bang Theory’s’ Underpaid Actresses Can Afford A Lamborghini Each Episode

 The Big Bang Theory prequel will revolve around the childhood of Sheldon, and sources have previously described the upcoming comedy show as Malcolm in the Middle but with a young version of Parsons’s character in the lead role.
 Interestingly, none of the original Big Bang Theory cast members have been attached to acting roles on Sheldon, though Parsons will serve as an executive producer.
 Does it mean that CBS couldn’t afford to pay those massive fees to the original actors for two projects at once?

-While Parsons’s fees for his executive producer duties haven’t been revealed yet, the Big Bang Theory prequel will be a single-camera show, while the original CBS show is a multi-camera comedy.
+While Parsons’ fees for his executive producer duties haven’t been revealed yet, the Big Bang Theory prequel will be a single-camera show, while the original CBS show is a multi-camera comedy.

 CBS and The Big Bang Theory creators have been laying out the groundwork for Sheldon for quite a while now, as they have planted numerous references to Shelton’s childhood during the show’s 10-season run.